 He was always a writer, having started his first novel in 1948, at the age of seven, and always a nature boy, therefore the split major.
 But after two years at Rutgers, he realized the agriculture he was being taught was not the agriculture he wanted to learn, and it was only going to get worse.
 He’d had enough of castrating sheep, calculating chemical fertilizer specifications, and murdering chickens.
-His English lit studies weren’t much more promising.
+His English literature studies weren’t much more promising.
 The high point came when the editor-in-chief of the College Literary Magazine, who, although never having learned to write himself, went on to become the has-been of an illustrious career as the Clinton Administration’s Poet Laureate, recognized Simon’s writing and asked him to take over the magazine, which offer Simon graciously declined.

 Simon dropped out and drifted for a few years and then went to California and became part of the organic farming movement, as a partner in a 21-acre piece.
 Believing strongly in non-mechanized farming, he worked the farm completely by hand from 1967 until 1977.
 And that was where his involvement with bees began in earnest in 1967.